vtfrc/vtfrc/content/privacy.md

 ## 7. Contact Information

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [vittorio AT kleia DOT co](mailto:vittorio@kleia.co).
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [mediakleia AT gmail DOT com](mailto:mediakleia@gmail.com).